 Together with the Executive Board, the Supervisory Board ensures that there is long-term succession planning for the Executive Board.
 Taking into account the requirements of the German Stock Corporation Act (Aktiengesetz – “AktG”) and the German Corporate Governance Code (GCGC), the Supervisory Board and Executive Board jointly define criteria such as qualification requirements, diversity, experience abroad, and industry experience that potential Executive Board members are to meet.

 None of the members of the Executive Board has a Supervisory Board mandate in a listed company outside the group or performs a comparable function.

 The Supervisory Board appoints, monitors, and advises the members of the Executive Board on their management of the company.
-It appoints and dismisses the members of the Executive Board and regularly examines the appropriate remuneration for the Executive Board, and sets on a yearly basis the targets for the upcoming fiscal year, which are the basis to determine the variable remuneration components for the Executive Board members.
+It appoints and dismisses the members of the Executive Board.
+The Supervisory Board regularly examines the appropriate remuneration for the Executive Board, and sets on a yearly basis the targets for the upcoming fiscal year, which are the basis to determine the variable remuneration components for the Executive Board members.
 The Supervisory Board also reviews the annual and consolidated financial statements and the combined management report and the non-financial report of the company and the group.
 With its approval, the financial statements are adopted.

 The Supervisory Board has adopted its own rules of procedure that, together with the company’s Articles of Association and current legislation, govern the work of the Supervisory Board.
 In the performance of its duties, the Supervisory Board collaborates with the Executive Board closely in a spirit of trust for the good of the company.
 The Chairman of the Supervisory Board is in regular contact with the Executive Board, particularly the Chief Executive Officer, on current business issues.